 Geriatric Psychiatry Fellowship

-The geriatric psychiatry fellowship is accredited by the accreditation Council for Graduate Medical Education (ACGME).
+The geriatric psychiatry fellowship is a one-year clinical post-graduate training position that is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The fellowship provides training leading up to eligibility to sit for the American Board of Psychiatry and Neurology (ABPN) subspecialty board in Geriatric Psychiatry.
-The fellowship is incorporated into a two-year training program which is supported in part by a Geriatrics Workforce Enhancement Program grant from the Health Research and Services Administration.
+The fellowship is funded in part by a Geriatrics Workforce Enhancement Program grant from the Health Research and Services Administration and also through philanthropic support.
 Graduates of ACGME accredited residencies in general psychiatry are eligible for the fellowship.

-Supervised clinical rotations include (among others): geriatric psychiatry inpatient service, geriatric psychiatry day hospital, geriatric psychiatry outpatient clinic, memory clinic, chronic hospital medial psychiatry service, and in-home experiences as well as rotations in neurology, rehabilitation medicine and electives.
+Supervised clinical rotations include (among others): geriatric psychiatry inpatient service, geriatric psychiatry day hospital, geriatric psychiatry outpatient clinic, memory clinic, service, and in-home experiences as well as rotations in consultation-liaison psychiatry, long-term hospital medical psychiatry and electives.
 Structured didactics are provided on a weekly basis.
 Opportunities for research experiences are widely available, and scholarly endeavor is an expectation of the program.
-Fellows also receive teaching experience including formal didactics in teaching skills.
 Close mentorship and supervision is provided by the program director and key faculty.

 Consistent with the goals of the Geriatric Workforce Enhancement Program to enhance health outcomes for older adults by integrating geriatrics with primary care, the fellowship is integrated across the Johns Hopkins Divisions of Geriatric Psychiatry and Neuropsychiatry as well as Geriatric Medicine and Gerontology.